selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-9-quotes-classified.md

 Freedom is not worth having if it does not include the freedom to make mistakes.

-if you are making mistakes...you're Doing Something.
+If you are making mistakes...you're Doing Something.

 Learn from the mistakes of others.
 You can never live long enough to make them all yourself.